mottaquikarim/dev/blog/content/posts/generating-pythagorean-triples.md

 \end{aligned}
 $$

-^ This of course brings us back to the formula derived in the previous section. **BUT**: this approach is easier to grok (and minimally easier to type!), allowing us to extend out reach, like so:
+^ This of course brings us back to the formula derived in the previous section. **BUT**: this approach is easier to grok (and minimally easier to type!), allowing us to extend our reach, like so:

 $$
 \begin{aligned}